Delightfully lemony, & super creamy, this Lemon Curd Marbled Cheesecake is sure to please. Even beginners can make this easy dessert!

 Since I had bought the ingredients to fit the Epicurious version, I decided that I would take up the gauntlet and bake Lemon Curd Marbled Cheesecake, but using Sally's method.

 How to make a graham cracker crust

 A good cheesecake starts with a good base.
 A classic graham cracker crust, to be sure.

-Use a food processor to make graham cracker crumbs (or get your aggressions out, put them in a ziplock bag, and
+Use a food processor to make graham cracker crumbs (or to get your aggressions out, put them in a ziplock bag and

-Press the graham cracker mixture firmly on the bottoms and sides of a 9- or 10-in springform pan…that will insure your crust will hold together.
+Press the graham cracker mixture firmly on the bottoms and sides of a 9-inch round springform pan.
+That will insure your crust will hold together.

-Tips for better cheesecake
+Tips for making a better cheesecake

-An important tip to keep in mind is to beat the filling ingredients until they're just combined.
+Beat the filling ingredients until they're just combined.
 You're trying to not beat too much air into the batter, because air bubbles will cause the cheesecake to crack upon cooling.

-- If you don't have a pan big enough to hold your springform pan (as I didn't), another method is to place the largest roasting pan in the oven on the rack just below where you'll be baking the cheesecake.
-Make sure it's filled at least halfway with tepid water…you can put the pan in the oven and fill it with water before you turn the oven on.
+- If you don't have a pan big enough to hold your springform pan (as I didn't), place the largest roasting pan you have in the oven on the rack below where you'll be baking the cheesecake.
+Make sure it's filled at least halfway up with warm water.
+You can put the pan in the oven and fill it with water before you turn the oven on.
 Warming the oven will warm the water, so you don't have to try and pour boiling water into the pan and transfer it to the oven.

 How'd I do?